rhel-labs/learn-katacoda/imagebuilder-cli/step2.md

 `composer-cli blueprints save node-app-server`{{execute}}

+Now that the blueprint is saved, you can add additional components.

-You will be adding `nodejs` to the list of software included in the example-http-server blueprint.  `nodejs` is distributed as an application stream for Red Hat Enterprise Linux, so you will need to add a __[[modules]]__ section to the example-http-server.toml file adding `nodejs` to the build.
+`nodejs` is distributed as an application stream for Red Hat Enterprise Linux, so you will need to add a __[[modules]]__ section to the node-app-server.toml file adding `nodejs` to the build.

 `printf '\n[[modules]]\nname = "nodejs"\nversion = "*"' >> example-http-server.toml`{{execute}}

-The `printf` command appends the following formatted stanza to the example-http-server.toml file:
+The `printf` command appends the following formatted stanza to the node-app-server.toml file.

 <pre class='file'>
 [[modules]]
 name = "nodejs"
 version = "*"
 </pre>

-Similarly, add `nginx` to the list of blueprint.
+Similarly, add the `nginx` package to the blueprint

 `printf '\n[[modules]]\nname = "nginx"\nversion = "*"' >> example-http-server.toml`{{execute}}

-Next, you will update the example-http-server blueprint definition to use the version currently stored in your local example-http-server.toml file.
+Next, you will update the node-app-server blueprint definition to use the version currently stored in your local node-app-server.toml file.
-You will push this updated definition into the lorax-composer back-end.
+You will push this updated definition into the osbuild-composer back-end.

-`composer-cli blueprints push example-http-server.toml`{{execute}}
+`composer-cli blueprints push node-app-server.toml`{{execute}}

-To verify that your update has been made, review the log of changes made to the example-http-server blueprint.
+To verify that your update has been made, review the log of changes made to the node-app-server blueprint.

-`composer-cli blueprints changes example-http-server`{{execute}}
+`composer-cli blueprints changes node-app-server`{{execute}}

 <pre class='file'>
 example-http-server